|View: People ||

 Educational Institution Employment

-Assistant Professor, Chemical and Biological Sciences, Mount Royal University, Canada, 2009 - Present (Full Time).
+Associate Professor, Department of Chemistry and Physics, Mount Royal University, Canada, 2009 - Present (Full Time).

 Adjunct Assistant Professor, Biochemistry and Molecular Biology, University of Calgary, 2008 - Present (Adjunct).